Our use of cookies

 • An informal 30-day public consultation with relevant landowner(s), Parish/Town/District Council(s), County Councillor(s), and representatives of the main user groups (such as The Ramblers, Open Spaces Society, and The British Horse Society).

-• A final and full 6 week public confirmation consultation.
+• A final and full 6 week public confirmation consultation (if decision to make an Order has been achieved).

 PPO Milestones